Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working conditions: Related work

 Some studies have considered information fusion from multiple heterogeneous modalities for fault diagnosis.
 For example, Sun et al.~\cite{multimodal1} fused acoustic signals and infrared thermal (IRT) images with a correlation fusion module for gearbox and bearing-rotor system fault diagnosis.
-Ying et al.~\cite{multimodal2} also proposed a feature fusion module based on Dirichlet distribution and D-S evidence theory to fuse acoustic signals and IRT images for fault diagnosis.
+Ying et al.~\cite{multimodal2} also proposed a feature fusion module based on the Dirichlet distribution and D-S evidence theory to fuse acoustic signals and IRT images for fault diagnosis.
 However, these methods mainly focus on information fusion while overlooking the specificity within each modality, and they were designed for constant working conditions without condition bias.
-Recently, Zhang et al.~\cite{MMDA} investigated a DA method with multi-modal fusion by combining MMD loss and modality consistency loss.
+Recently, Liu et al.~\cite{MMGAN} proposed a multi-modal feature collaborative learning method, which learned modal-shared and modal-specific features collaboratively for compound fault detection.
+Despite that intra-modal specificity was taken into consideration, the domain shift issue was not investigated based on the multi-modal information.
+Zhang et al.~\cite{MMDA} investigated a DA method with multi-modal fusion by combining MMD loss and modality consistency loss.
 Their approach enables fault diagnosis across working conditions, while it follows a DA paradigm rather than DG, and thus requires access to target-domain data.
+Similarly, Lu et al.~\cite{MMTL} established a transfer learning method with multi-modal sensors for tool life prediction.
+Yu et al.~\cite{MMFSL} designed a multi-modal fusion-based method for rotating machinery fault diagnosis, which integrated meta-learning for cross-condition scenarios with a small amount of data.
+However, these methods rely on the availability of target-domain samples, either for training or as inference support samples, which is less practical than our setting where no data is available from the unseen target condition.